Adam Crosswhite: Attempted recapture

 The group grew to 100 black and white neighbors, or more than 150 people.
 Later in the morning, Charles T. Gorman, a successful banker in Marshall, and several other leading citizens arrived to support and help resolve the dispute.
 Troutman was overwhelmed by the number of Marshall residents who prevented the Crosswhites from being abducted.
 They argued that Michigan was a free state under the Northwest Ordinance of 1787 and the state constitution.
-Some stated that it was the Crosswhite's God-given right to be free.
+Some stated that it was the Crosswhites' God-given right to be free.